Using this Site

-- All images and hyperlinks, where appropriate, have an alternative text attribute.
-This means when an image or hyperlink is conveying important information its content is described with an alternative text.
+- All images, where appropriate, have an alternative text attribute.
+This means when an image is conveying important information its content is described with alternative text.

 - We have attempted specifically to comply with Section 508 referring to website accessibility standards.

 - If you have difficulty accessing the site or have any comments or feedback, please do not hesitate to contact the ADA coordinator.

 - Chrome Accessibility Information